terra-money/docs/docs/How-to/Run-a-full-Terra-node/Configure-general-settings.md

 enable = true
 ```

-4. Optional: To enable `swagger`, change `swagger = flase` to `swagger = true`.
+4. Optional: To enable Swagger, change `swagger = flase` to `swagger = true`.

 ```toml
 # Swagger defines if swagger documentation should automatically be registered.
 swagger = true
 ```
-Only enable swagger if you wish to use
 5. Restart.

 Once restarted, the LCD will be available.

-For more information about the Terra REST API endpoints, see the [swagger documentation](https://lcd.terra.dev/swagger/).
+For more information about the Terra REST API endpoints, see the [Swagger documentation](https://lcd.terra.dev/swagger/).

 ## Rosetta